Confirmed Speakers

 Director of Procurement

-Edward is the Director of Procurement at Humber & North Yorkshire Procurement Collaborative, a newly formed single procurement function working across Hull University Teaching Hospitals, Northern Lincolnshire & Goole and York & Scarborough.
+Edward is the Director of Procurement at Humber & North Yorkshire Procurement Collaborative, a newly formed single procurement function working across Hull University Teaching Hospitals NHS Trust, Northern Lincolnshire & Goole NHS Foundation Trust and York & Scarborough Teaching Hospitals NHS Foundation Trust.
 Previously Edward worked at the Department of Health & Social Care, London Procurement Partnership and Brighton & Sussex University Hospitals.

 Lois Shield